 Co-op work terms

 Six work terms, consisting of two four-month and two eight-month periods, are required of every student.
-Five work-term performance evaluations with ratings of "Satisfactory" or better are required prior to graduation.
+Five work-term performance evaluations with ratings of "Marginal" or better are required prior to graduation.

 Work term reports

 Work term reports are technical documents that are written by students and are expected to reflect work accomplished during the corresponding work terms.
 They serve to provide students with experience in technical writing, and to prepare them for the types of communication that they will encounter most often as professional engineers.
 Students who entered their academic programs prior to September 2010 require four work reports with grades of at least 65% for graduation from the NE program, while those who have entered the program from September 2010 onwards require completion of three work reports with grades of at least 65%.

 Nanotechnology health risk/assessment and hazards training and Nantechnology engineering practice

 These topics are dealt with through a series of combined credit/non-credit coureses, one in each academic term of the NE program.
 Each incoming cohort of students is assigned a "class professor" to accompany the students as they proceed through their program of study.
 The class professor coordinates events, such as guest lectures and seminars for the class and, during the terms 1B through 3B, works closely with the Nanotechnology Health Risk/Assessment and Hazards Training expert who will deliver 32 lectures associated with the credit components of these 8 courses.
 Seminars organized by a class professor will typically be lectures that focus upon the NE program and related research being carried out.
 Lectures on Nanotechnology Engineering Practice may be given by the class professor or by other UW faculty members involved in nanotechnology engineering research.